CuiH/Blog/_posts/2017-08-16-HashMap in Java 8.md

 ## HashMap in Java
 The implementation of HashMap in Java is similar to `the combination of static hash and extendable hash`.
 Before JDK 1.8, HashMap was stored by `array + linked list`, Keys were mapped to indices of an array, and a doubly linked list was used to implement every bucket.
 When searching, JDK first found the bucket by hash value, and then traversed the list to get the target data item.

 The results of a hash function may collide, which means two different data items could be mapped to the same bucket.
-It is easy to conclude that if we don;t take `data skews` into consideration, for a certain amount of data, the probability of collisions depends on the performance of the hash function as well as the number of buckets.
-Java has done well in the `degree of hash`, so how to possiby avoid collisions without wasting spaces?
-The answer is to use `dynamic exdentable data structure`.
+It is easy to conclude that if we don't take `data skews` into consideration, for a certain amount of data, the probability of collision depends on the performance of the hash function as well as the number of buckets.
+Java has done well in the `degree of hash`, so how to possibly avoid collisions without wasting spaces?
+The answer is to use a `dynamic exdentable data structure`.
 The initial number of buckets is small, but as we add more data items, the array will be extended after reaching a threshold.

-In JDK 1.8, an important optimization is, if there are too many data items inside a bucket, it (that exact bucket) will use a `red-black tree` instead, to improve the access speed.
+In JDK 1.8, an important optimization is, if there are too many data items inside a bucket, that bucket will change its structure to a `red-black tree` to improve the access speed.
 In this blog, we focus on hash, so the red-black tree will not be discussed.

-Therefore, the HashMap in Java 8 is implemented by `array + linkedlist + red-black tree`.
+To sum up, the HashMap in Java 8 is implemented by `array + linkedlist + red-black tree`.

 ### Important members
 Some important members in class HashMap: